LisaHackett97/fun-space-quiz/README.md

 - To provide a fun, interactive site that is easy to navigate, and can be viewed on different screen sizes.
   - User can easily navigate from landing page to other parts of the site.
 On game andlearn-more pages, there is a clear nav bar.
 Options are also provided on all modal pop ups.
   - User can answer different questions, while seeing images drawn on the space canvas.
 User will get options to try questions again, get new question or start a new game.
   - User can view a scrollable gallery of images with related information.
-This will automatically scroll or user can user left/right controls, on the indicators to select and view different images.
+User can use left/right controls, or the indicators to select and view different images.
   - Site can be viewed on all screen sizes.
   - Link to you-tube is provided on footers, where user could view more videos/information (Linked to generic site, but ina real world situation this would be planned to be linked to the site owners specific you-tube channel)